 The nursing curriculum consists of two phases: pre-professional and professional.
 The pre-professional phase is open to all students declaring nursing as their major and consists of the courses included in the first four semesters of the program.
 Admission to the professional phase, which begins the first semester of the junior year, involves the fulfillment of specific requirements and a separate application reviewed by the nursing faculty.
 Students must apply for admission to the professional phase during the semester in which they are completing their preprofessional and prerequisite courses by submitting a complete and accurate nursing professional program application.
 Enrollment is limited and the admission process is selective and competitive.
-Current Spring Hill College students will receive priority for admission placement.
+Spring Hill students who have been enrolled for two traditional semesters, excluding summer, will receive priority for admission placement.